What Is Whiplash?

 - Pain, tingling, numbness, and/or weakness that radiates into the shoulder, arm, and/or hand

 - Problems with balance or coordination

 - Mental health issues, such as increased irritability, depression, trouble sleeping, reduced concentration, or other drastic changes in behavior

-Seeking treatment early for whiplash is recommended.
+Seeking treatment early is recommended.
 Delaying treatment can reduce its effectiveness in some cases.